 For a more in-depth overview, watch "How an AIDS Vaccine Might Work" from IAVI:

 A subunit vaccine uses purified pieces of the pathogen (known as antigens) to trigger a strong, protective immune response.
-This how vaccines for influenza and hepatitis B work.
-The first HIV vaccine candidate tested in humans (AIDSVAX) used this approach, but failed to show protection.
+This is how the vaccines for influenza and hepatitis B work.
+The first HIV vaccine candidate tested in humans (AIDSVAX) used this approach, but it failed to show protection.
 However, subunit vaccine approaches are still being researched.

 Because of HIV's ability to mutate, researchers are looking for ways to induce "broadly neutralizing" antibodies, which are antibodies that can identify many different strains and mutations of HIV.
 This would be the ideal form of humoral immunity to HIV.